 Porto is recognized as a city that loves food.
-This is so because the people of Porto have always prized the dishes of their origins, and can see themselves in them.
-Tripas à moda do Porto are such an example, where one single dish can rebaptize an entire population as “tripeiros”, symbolically immortalizing the history and resilience of these people.
+Indeed, this passion persists because the people of Porto have always prized the dishes of their origins, and can see themselves in them.
+Tripas à moda do Porto are a perfect example of this, where one single dish can baptize an entire population as “tripeiros“, symbolically immortalizing the history and resilience of these people.

-As far as the origin of tripas à moda do Porto goes, little do we know above legends, which are disperse and independent among themselves, and where the dish almost always arises as a sudden adaptation to a food crisis.
+As far as the origin of tripas à moda do Porto goes, little is known besides legends, which are disperse and independent among themselves, and where the dish almost always arises as a sudden adaptation to a food crisis.

-Suebi origin – With the fall of the Roman Empire, the Suebi people start to expand through Europe.
-When they finally conquested the Northern Iberian Peninsula, they made Porto one of their capitals.
-The Suebi people had tripe in their gastronomical tradition, and coincidentally or not, they seem to have left tripe as a gastronomical remnant through the places they passed by.
+With the fall of the Roman Empire, the Suebi started to expand through Europe.
+When they finally conquered the Northern Iberian Peninsula, they made Porto one of their capitals.
+The Suebi had tripe in their gastronomical traditions, and coincidentally or not, they seem to have left tripe as a gastronomical remnant through the regions they conquered.
 According to this point of view, the basis for tripas à moda do Porto may have appeared in the 6th century.

-Conquest of Ceuta – During the 15th century, whilst sending Portuguese troops to conquer Ceuta, King John I guaranteed part of the provisioning of food for his troops by asking Porto for supplies.
-With this gift, the city was void of its usual food stock and was left with only tripe, and imagination.
+During the 15th century, whilst sending Portuguese troops to conquer Ceuta, King John I guaranteed part of the provisioning of food for his troops by asking Porto for supplies.
+With this gift, the city was void of its usual food stock and was left with only tripe and imagination.

-Siege of Porto – The confrontation between the royalists of D. Miguel and the liberals of D. Pedro IV lead the first to organize a siege to the city of Porto, heart of the liberal movement.
-The siege lasted approximately a year, and lead the city to the limit in food stocks; thus, tripe came as a solution to the lack of food.
+The confrontation between the royalists of D. Miguel and the liberals of D. Pedro IV lead the first to organize a siege to the city of Porto, heart of the liberal movement.
+The siege lasted approximately a year, and lead the city to the limit in food stocks; thus, tripe came as a solution in a time of need.

-Siege of Lisbon – At arms with a succession crisis in 1384, Lisbon is sieged by Castilian troops.
+At arms with a succession crisis in 1384, Lisbon is sieged by Castilian troops.
 In efforts to aid the capital, captain Rui Pereira commands an armada coming from Porto, that manages to break the blockage at the river and deliver food to the starving people and troops of Lisbon.
 This heroic act allowed the troops of the Master of Avis to support the infamous siege, which lasted a few more months.
-Once again, the people of Porto sent out all the meat and were left with tripe.
+Once again, the people of Porto sent out all their meat and were left with tripe.